datanav/docs/documentation/operations/behind-the-scenes.rst

 Firewall
 ========

 All cloud services have an Azure Network Security Group in front.
-Only port 443 can be opened as this is the port used by the :doc:`service API <api>`.
+Only port 443 can be opened as this is the port used by the :doc:`service API <../../api>`.

 Termination
 ===========